-The Colorado Department of Public Health and Environment (CDPHE) and TCHD are closely monitoring the Delta variant of the COVID-19 virus.
-The state identified the first Colorado case of the Delta variant on May 5 in Mesa County.
+Along with the Colorado Department of Public Health and Environment (CDPHE), we are closely monitoring the Omicron variant of the COVID-19 virus.
+Omicron is now the dominant strain circulating in Colorado.

 Variants are Common

 When a virus is widely spreading in the community and causing infections, it is more likely to mutate or change.
 A virus that has changed or mutated is called a variant.